kennysmithed/origins26/origins_workshop_wk2.md

 Use the interactive simulator linked below (from a suite of simulation tools provided by the PhET team at the Unversity of Colorado Boulder) to run the four experiments below.
 The aim here is to get a basic understanding of the effects of selection on frequencies of traits (and genes) in a population.

-[Use this link to access the simulation](https://phet.colorado.edu/sims/html/natural-selection/latest/natural-selection_all.html?introMutations=F&introPopulation=5FF,5ff), and click on "Play" to begin.
+[Use this link to access the simulation](https://phet.colorado.edu/sims/html/natural-selection/latest/natural-selection_all.html?introMutations=F&introPopulation=5FF,5ff), then click "Intro" and then "Play" to begin.
 You can speed things up or restart the simulation by clicking the buttons in the bottom right.

-Behind the scenes in this simulation, each bunny has two parents and inherits two versions (alleles) of a gene that affects fur colour — one from each parent.
+Behind the scenes in this simulation, each bunny has two parents and inherits two versions (alleles) of a gene that affects fur colour, one from each parent.
 There are two possible alleles: a brown allele and a white allele.
 If a bunny inherits two white alleles, it has white fur; if it inherits at least one brown allele, it has brown fur (i.e. in technical terms, the brown allele is dominant and the white fur allele is recessive).

 Use this simulation to run these experiments.